Big Boy Clinic

 Take your riding to the next level.

-The (rescheduled) 2020 Big Boy Clinic is full.
-Stay tuned for 2021 info later in the year!
+Stay tuned for 2021 info later in the winter!

 Welcome to the Copper Harbor Big Boy Clinic!
 The Big Boy clinic is open to sophisticated gentlemen, grizzled old farts, strapping young bucks, proverbial big boys, and anyone who identifies as a man.
 The clinic is designed for riders of all backgrounds, ages (over 18), and skill levels.
 Anyone who is interested in significantly improving their skills and enjoying three days of learning from the best coaches around on the Copper Harbor Trails will fit in.
 Proceeds from the event go back to help build and maintain awesome singletrack in Copper Harbor.

-The clinic begins at about 10 AM on Friday, September 11th and finishes at 2 PM on Sunday September 13th (times subject to change).
+The clinic begins the morning of Friday, June 4th and finishes the afternoon of Sunday June 6th (times subject to change).
 Each day will have a combination of drills at the Trails End Campground, trail riding to reinforce those drills, and some free ride time with the coaches in a more free-form atmosphere.
 We will be in groups of 8-10 with at least two coaches per group so nobody feels left out.
 The coaches will rotate through the groups throughout the weekend.
 On Sunday you get to pick which coach you ride with for dedicated training in a variety of fields, from jumps to drops to climbing and more.
 There will be morning bike set up mini-clinics and evening video/hang sessions.
 Lunch and snacks are included with the registration.
 We have clinic photographers, so dress to impress because you never know when your image might be chosen for a billboard or poster.
 A brief arts and crafts session is included and required!

 Cost for the clinic is $325.
 This includes 2.5 days of instruction with some of the best coaches in the business, lunches each day, bonus evening hangouts with coaches, swag, and more.
 A portion of the proceeds from the event help support the Copper Harbor Trails, making our ride center even better for your next visit.